santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

-## Philosophy behind design of multi-file C Programs

-## Layout of a multi-file C project

 Let us try to illustrate a multi-file C program by building a simple calculator application which:

 1. accepts two real numbers and an operator (+, -, \*, %, p) as command line arguments